enze-chen/enze-chen.github.io/resources.markdown

 1. You're _allowed_ to share your materials, legally and otherwise.
 1. You have eliminated any personal identifiable information, particularly those about your students.

-Once you have done so, I suggest you store your materials in a semi-permanent location:
-* Something like GitHub is a good choice or a personal website (if you can continue to host the domain).
-* Google Drive is OK if it's a personal account; institutional accounts may delete data once you leave.

-Ultimately, if there's a functional URL for now, then we can work with it and I am appreciative of your support!
+Otherwise, as long as there's a functional URL, then we can work with it and I am appreciative of your support!

 #### Adding to this list